decentraland/governance-ui/README.md

 ## Snapshot Setup

 - `SNAPSHOT_SPACE`: the snapshot space where the proposals will be published
-- The configured SNAPSHOT_PROPOSAL_TYPE for the projectFunding is 'single-choice', which means each voter may select only one choice.
+- The configured SNAPSHOT_PROPOSAL_TYPE for the project is 'single-choice', which means each voter may select only one choice.
 See [available voting systems](https://docs.snapshot.org/proposals/voting-types#single-choice-voting)

 ### Creating a Snapshot space